 In Ayurveda, it is believed that the child should drink a lot of lukewarm water to support the fire of digestion and get rid of the toxins.
 Warm ginger tea or organic honey will also help in dealing with the phlegm.

 For chest congestion, a good remedy would be to mix some rock or black salt in sesame oil or butter and massage onto your child’s chest.
-Afterwards, I suggest giving your child eucalyptus steam inhalation.
+Afterward, I suggest giving your child eucalyptus steam inhalation.

 Also, how familiar are you with a plant called Tulsi or in English, Holy Basil?

 It is a plant that grows in abundance in our country and worshiped as a holy plant by some religions in the world.
 Tulsi has some medicinal qualities too.
-It is good for minimizing coughs and act as a decongesting agent for lungs and sinuses.
-The intake of Tulsi will promote the sweating thereby lowering the fever as well.
+It is good for minimizing coughs and act as a decongesting agent for the lungs and sinuses.
+The intake of Tulsi will promote sweating thereby lowering the fever as well.
 You can improvise by adding Tulsi leaves into your diet by drinking it as a Tea.
 Yeah, it is good for you too!
 You can make Tulsi tea by adding Tulsi powder (obviously, a little work is involved.
 Like, you dry its leaves and grind it in your coffee grinder into a powder form.
 All that work will be worth it, trust me).

-Ayurveda treatment for cold and flu is a great way to recover and restore good health with less assistance from conventional medicine.
+Ayurvedic treatment for cold and flu is a great way to recover and restore good health with less assistance from conventional medicine.